EHKY12/Project/README.md

 ## Results
 The generated images are saved in the working directory.
 After running the image generation script, you will find the output images saved as sd_generated_image.png.

+# Result of the project is posted here : https://github.com/sepengsu/googleMLB5/blob/main/project1/

 ## License
 This project is licensed under the MIT License.